amplication/docs/docs/getting-started/generated-app.md

 - [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) - A framework for building internet-connected, web-based applications.
 - [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) - A modern object-database mapper for .NET.
 It supports queries, change tracking, updates, and schema migrations.
-- [SQL Server](https://www.microsoft.com/en-us/sql-server) - A relational database management system developed by Microsoft.
-- [IdentityServer](https://identityserver.io/) - An OpenID Connect and OAuth 2.0 framework for ASP.NET Core, enabling you to serve and authenticate API requests securely.
-- [XUnit](https://xunit.net/) - A free, open source, community-focused unit testing tool for the .NET Framework.
 - [Swagger](https://swagger.io/tools/swagger-ui/) - A Swagger tool implementation for API's built with ASP.NET Core, generating beautiful API documentation including a UI to explore and test operations, directly from your routes, controllers, and models.
 - [Docker](https://www.docker.com/) - Same as above, used for creating, deploying, and running applications using containers.